bateso88/blog/README.md

 - Blog post exploring why?
 E.g. why is typescript better than js (useful for me to find out!)?
 Why did I structure files differently?
 Why es lint... why does order of imports matter?

 - Blog post discovering learnings from building this.
 Tailwind feels like a lot of repitition - Could build a mini design system/start forming reusable components for e.g. text/images/types of divs, why is useRef useful?
+Pros/cons of video walkthroughs?
+Pro - quick (not really though), useful for original config/setup, useful 'springboard' to expand website.
+Con - A lotttt of mindless copying of styling, inhibits individuality, sometimes skips over more complex things quite quickly(e.g. the text formatter for posts.), code quality up to scratch?, etc.

 ## Deploy your own